hogeschool/basecamp/week05/bc-w05-python-tutorial.md

 However, in many real-world scenarios, solving problems requires handling multiple values simultaneously, rather than working with just a few individual variables.
 To efficiently manage and organize data, Python provides collection structures that allow us to store, modify, and process multiple values within a single entity.
 Each of these structures serves a specific purpose and is optimized for different types of operations, making it easier for programmers to handle complex data efficiently.

-In this tutorial, we will introduce two fundamental data structures in Python and explore how they can be utilized effectively.
-Additionally, we will further expand our understanding of functions and their advanced features to enhance the modularity and efficiency of Python programs.
+In this tutorial, we will introduce the basics of two fundamental data structures in Python and explore how they can be utilized effectively.
+Additionally, we will further expand our understanding of functions and their features to enhance the modularity and efficiency of Python programs.

 ## Step 01: Tuples